 No – unfortunately this salad does not freeze well.
 The vegetables will draw too much water and the defrosted salad will be very watery and unappealing.

-Coleslaw originated in the Netherlands, the Dutch name koolsla meaning “cabbage salad”.
+Coleslaw originated in the Netherlands, the Dutch name koolsla means "cabbage salad" (kool - cabbage and sla - salad).

-If you would like to save this recipe for creamy coleslaw so that you can find it easily later, why not pin it to your Pinterest board.
+If you would like to save this recipe for creamy coleslaw so that you can find it easily later, why not pin it to one of your Pinterest boards?
 Just click on the image below.

 Other recipes you may like